lgiancaUTH/HEI-MED/README.md

 # Contacts

 We would like to know what you think about the dataset.
-So please, send an e-mail with comments, complaints or suggestions to
+So please, send an e-mail with comments, complaints or suggestions to luca DOT giancardo AT tmc DOT uth DOT edu